 Dr. Jeff Strietzel, Managing Editor has served in higher education for a dozen years.
 His professional experience includes teaching and administrative roles at six institutions across three states.
 After earning a B.A. degree in religious studies in Illinois and an M.A. degree in college student development at in Indiana, Jeff finally saw the light and moved to Texas where he earned a Ph.D. in higher education leadership at Baylor University.
 He has taught courses in leadership theory and leadership development, college student success, and the culture and organization of higher education.
 Jeff has been awarded numerous fellowships, grants, and awards for his service and scholarship over the years.
 His current research agenda focuses on how higher education leaders experience and navigate job loss and career derailment.
 Dr. Strietzel regularly presents scholarship and promising practices at conferences, and he is published in prominent journals in higher education and student affairs.

 Dr. Peggy C. Holzweiss, Associate Editor is an Associate Professor in the Educational Leadership department at Sam Houston State University, and holds a doctorate in Higher Education Administration from Texas A&M University.
-She also holds a Master’s degree in Student Affairs Administration in Higher Education and a Bachelor’s degree in Psychology from Texas A&M University.
-Prior to joining the faculty, she served in higher education administrative positions for 18 years in the areas of student activities, student government, residence life, campus programming, assessment, and academic affairs.
-Dr. Holzweiss has taught undergraduate and graduate level courses throughout her professional career.
-Her research interests include teaching, learning, distance education and online students, and professional development for higher education administrators, including master’s preparation programs.
+Prior to joining the faculty, she served in higher education administrative positions for 18 years.
+Her research interests include teaching, learning, and professional development for higher education administrators.
 She joined TACUSPA in 2012 and served on the inaugural Student Affairs on Campus Journal Editorial Board.
-Dr. Holzweiss has been recognized with a variety of awards including SAAHE Educator of the Year from Texas A&M University, the Faculty Excellence Award in Teaching from Sam Houston State University, an Outstanding Staff Award from the Bush School of Government and Public Service at Texas A&M University, the Randy Matson ’67 Association of Former Students Award from the Division of Student Affairs at Texas A&M, and three NASPA Excellence Awards.
-Dr. Holzweiss was also named a Fish Camp and Aggie Access Learning Community namesake at Texas A&M University.
+Dr. Holzweiss has been recognized with a variety of awards including SAAHE Educator of the Year from Texas A&M University, the Faculty Excellence Award in Teaching from the College of Education at Sam Houston State University, an Outstanding Staff Award from the Bush School of Government and Public Service at Texas A&M University, the Randy Matson ’67 Association of Former Students Award from the Division of Student Affairs at Texas A&M, and three NASPA Excellence Awards.

 Dr. J. Cody Nielsen, Associate Editor, is Director of the Center for Spirituality and Social Justice and instructor at Dickinson College, Executive Director of Convergence Strategies, and adjunct instructor at DeSales University and Sam Houston State University.
 His research interests for more than a decade have focused on DEI efforts to assess and support systems, policies, and practices for religious, secular, and spiritual identities.
 He has previously served roles at Harvard, MIT, The University of Guelph, American University, and the University of Minnesota.